z0isch/bevy_orchestral/ideas.md

 Vampire Survivors like game with an emphasis on players collecting notes when they level up and creating a score for instruments to play

-The player can move (slowly) in real-time
+- The player can move (slowly) in real-time

-Instruments and enemies do their abilities on the beat
+- Instruments and enemies do their abilities on the beat

-The player has to hit the correct keyboard key corresponding to the notes that they put on the score for the instrument to actually play that note
+- The player has to hit the correct keyboard key corresponding to the notes that they put on the score for the instrument to actually play that note

-Enemies drop xp when they are killed that needs to be collected
+- Enemies drop xp when they are killed that needs to be collected

-Fixed map to avoid level creation and camera controlling complexity
+- Fixed map to avoid level creation and camera controlling complexity

-When the player levels up they choose a note with features:
+## On Level Up pick from 3 choices of notes with these features

 1. Note Length